Jack-Stoetzel/COSC330/README.md

 # COSC330
-Object Oriented Design and Graphical User Interfaces
+Object Oriented Design Patterns, Graphical User Interfaces and Event Driven Programming

 Taken in the spring semester of 2020 with Dr. Xiaohong Wang.